CMPSC350-Computational-Narrative-F2024/course_information/README.md

   Course learning outcomes 2 and 3 satisfy HE learning outcome.

-- Modes of Expression (ME): he study of Modes of Expression explores individual and/or collective modes of expression, focusing upon the ways in which these modes create meaning and communicate thoughts, emotions, or beliefs to others.
+- Modes of Expression (ME): The study of Modes of Expression explores individual and/or collective modes of expression, focusing upon the ways in which these modes create meaning and communicate thoughts, emotions, or beliefs to others.
 By engaging in hands-on experience, students interrogate the act of communication itself.

     Learning Outcome: Students who successfully complete this requirement will demonstrate an understanding of the production of meaning through active engagement with language, visual arts, and/or performance.